 Provenance + repatriation

 Researching the provenance, or collection history, of an object is always a work in progress.
 When works of art are added, by purchase or gift, to the Fine Arts Museums of San Francisco (FAMSF) collection, museum curators conduct provenance research.
-This research includes vetting information provided at the time of the acquisition, such as collection history, sale or auction records, purchase receipts, and exhibition histories, as well as undertaking new research to add to existing documentation.
+This research includes vetting information provided at the time of the acquisition, such as collection history, sale or auction records, purchase receipts, and exhibition histories, as well as undertaking new research and consultation to add to existing documentation.

 For works of art already in FAMSF’s collection, we continuously work to expand on the research conducted by our predecessors.
 As archives become digitized worldwide, FAMSF gains access to new records and resources.
 We also subscribe and submit research inquiries to the Art Loss Register (ALR), and consult with communities of origin.